Home > Library > Research Bias > Hindsight Bias

 The main cause of hindsight bias is the need for overestimation.
 People usually want to exaggerate their knowledge and skills when an event happens.
 They want to show they have more knowledge, which is how they knew it would happen.
 They even exaggerate their previous perspectives to make them relevant to the known results.

-When something unexpected happens, people try to obsolete all the known data and information about that event.
+When something unexpected happens, people try to eliminate all the known data and information about that event.
 Rather than focusing on the former knowledge, they prefer regenerating their memory.
-This distortion in the old information and regeneration of memory causes hindsight bias.
+This distortion of old information and the regeneration of memory causes hindsight bias.

 Motivation could also cause hindsight bias.
 When people exaggerate their information about an event and change it according to the present reality, they try to show themselves more foresighted and smart in front of the world.
 This pursuit of motivation causes them to commit hindsight bias.

-When someone says that they knew it all along, they lose all chance to learn about the past, present, and uncertainty of the event.
+When someone says they knew it all along, they lose any chance to learn about the past, the present, and the uncertainty of the event.
 It makes it difficult for them to draw different conclusions from the past.

-When hindsight bias is done in historical events, it significantly distorts the historical information.
+When hindsight bias occurs in historical events, it significantly distorts the historical information.

-Hindsight bias also influences the decision-making of the people.
-When they claim that they knew this was how the event was going to end, they also change their past ideas and judgements related to the same topic.
-They also make the decisions according to their claims, which impacts their decision-making in the long run.
+Hindsight bias also influences people’s decision-making.
+When they claim they knew this was how the event would end, they also change their past ideas and judgments about the same topic.
+They also make decisions based on their claims, which affects their decision-making in the long run.

-Hindsight bias significantly impacts people’s confidence and turns them into overconfident people.
+Hindsight bias significantly affects people’s confidence, making them overconfident.
 They start to believe that whatever they predict will come true.
 They also started to believe they had more knowledge and wisdom than others who were more aware of the event.

-Hindsight bias takes away their critical thinking.
+When people commit hindsight bias, it takes away their critical thinking.
 They become reluctant to analyse any situation efficiently.
-Their claim turns the outcome as “inevitable”.
-If there’s a negative outcome, they can easily blame others and pose particular legal challenges for them.
+Their claim turns the outcome into “inevitable”.
+If there’s a negative outcome, they can easily blame others and pose particular legal challenges.

 How to Avoid Hindsight Bias?